-But is shorting not 'Evil' done by rutheless vilified persons?
+But is shorting not 'Evil' done by ruthless vilified persons?

-But did these same regulators not conduct a European stress tests on the same institutions a couple of weeks ago ?
+But did these same regulators not conduct European stress tests on the same institutions a couple of weeks ago?
 The tests were performed on banks in 21 countries to assess their ability to withstand a prolonged recession.
 Most of the banks under the ban rule passed the tests.
 The same banks are now protected with this shorting ban!
-Very odd, would you not say ?
-What does this say about the quality of this stress tests?
-My opinion is that these test were a waste of time!
-Things are getting out of control and the authorities are in panic.
+Very odd, would you not say?
+What does this say about the quality of these stress tests?
+My opinion is that these tests were a waste of time!
+Things are getting out of control and the authorities are in a panic.

-In contrary to the populists who see short sellers as rumor mongers and conspirators, they are actually among the most fundamentally driven of all the investors.
+In contrary to the populists who see short-sellers as rumor mongers and conspirators, they are actually among the most fundamentally driven of all the investors.
 They are closer to the accounting policy than the authorities.
-They're specialised in detecting companies that are cooking the books.
-While companiess often accuse short sellers of lying and conspiracy, it turns out that the accusers are often the guilty party (cfr Owen Lamont, Chicago University).
+They're specialized in detecting companies that are cooking the books.
+While companies often accuse short sellers of lying and conspiracy, it turns out that the accusers are often the guilty party (cf. Owen Lamont, Chicago University).
 Read David Einhorn's book 'Fooling Some of the People All of the Time' about Allied Capital and Lehman Brothers, and you will understand what I mean.

 You just don't shoot the messenger.
 The short sellers are not the problem, the bank's bad debts are the problem.
 A study by academics at Cass Business School and the University of Naples, on the bans in 30 countries in 2008 and 2009, suggests the prohibition could be counterproductive.
 "It disrupted liquidity and it worsened price discovery", said Marco Pagano, co-author.
 So bans are not a good idea as the academic studies show that they don't have any long-term effect.
 UK financials stocks actually increased their average daily decline in the months after the ban in 2008.